 Today is a big day for us.
 It is the official launch of Enterprising Science, a five year partnership between the Science Museum, King’s College London and BP, bringing together expertise and research in informal science learning.

 This new project builds on our Talk Science programme.
 Since 2007 we have worked with over 2,600 secondary school teachers across the UK to support STEM (science, technology, engineering, and maths) teaching and learning.
 The main aim of Talk Science was to give young people the confidence to find their own voice and have a say in the way science impacts on and shapes their lives.
 The core our work was with science teachers, because of their important role and ability to make a difference in young people’s lives.
-Were you one of those teachers?

 So what did we do for Talk Science?
 We delivered a 1 day teacher CPD course, in over 30 cities across the UK.
 We developed physical & digital resources to support teachers in the classroom; ran student and teacher events, delivered communication skills training for scientists working with young audiences and held seminars for other museum educators on informal science learning.

 This year we began working with King’s College London to develop, test and share new tools and techniques to engage more secondary schools students with science.
 The tools and techniques are all grounded in research from Kings College London’s five year ASPIRES study of children’s science and career aspirations, combined with our experience from five years of the Talk Science project.
 Our partnership with Kings is really exciting: it makes Enterprising Science the largest science learning programme of its kind in the UK.

 As part of Enterprising Science, we will be working closely with small groups of partner teachers, to collaboratively develop and trial new tools and techniques for engaging students with science both inside and outside the classroom.
 These new resources will be shared through our work with schools across the UK and online.